StephenDev0/StikJIT/user-manual.md

 - **Issue:** StikJIT is frequently updated with bug fixes.
 - **Recommendation:**
   Reinstall the latest IPA every 1–2 days to ensure optimal performance.
+Alternatively- add the AltStore/SideStore source repository (found in the ReadMe).

 ## Frequently Asked Questions